-1. Sample of original dataset.
+Table 1.
+Sample of original dataset.
 Coding effort is a proprietary software measurement and is calculated through evaluating every change that software developers contribute to projects in terms of a series of metrics, such as volume, complexity and interrelatedness of codes (Newswire 2013)

 There are many records with zero coding effort in the data.
 It is resulted from the fact that if a developer is involved in a project, coding effort will be recorded regardless of the absence of contribution.
 Therefore, to keep the information of developers’ involvement, we remain all data records.